New City, Chicago: Canaryville

 The Canaryville neighborhood is one of the oldest neighborhoods in Chicago, and borders the Bridgeport neighborhood.
-According to the Encyclopedia of Chicago, the neighborhood extends from Pershing Road to 49th Street and centers around Halsted Street.
-The area's residents enjoyed the development, and then saw the decline, of the meat packing industry, when Chicago was, in the words of Carl Sandburg, "hog butcher for the world".
+According to The Encyclopedia of Chicago, the neighborhood extends from Pershing Road to 49th Street and centers on Halsted Street.
+The area's residents experienced the development, and then decline, of the meat packing industry, when Chicago was, in the words of Carl Sandburg, "hog butcher for the world".
 Many of its residents found other work in the post–World War II years.

 Historically, Canaryville was a largely Irish American neighborhood, starting Irish immigrants escaping the Great Famine in the mid-19th century.
-They were deeply entrenched in the neighborhood, considering it their territory, and attempted to defend it against later arrivals of all races –including non-Irish White, Black, Hispanic, and Asian people.
+They were deeply entrenched in the neighborhood, considering it their territory, and attempted to defend it against later arrivals of all races—including non-Irish White, Black, Hispanic, and Asian people.
 Its Irish gangs were active in attacks on Black people in the Chicago Race Riot of 1919.
 Since the late 20th century, Latin American (predominantly Mexican) immigrants and their descendants have moved into the area.
 Canaryville is now largely both Irish and Mexican.

 Canaryville's name may refer to the sparrows who fed in the stockyards and railroad cars in the late 1800s.
 The name may also refer to white youth gangs in the neighborhood from the early 1900s, who were known as "wild canaries".